Manage Batches of Security Identities

 A successful response (200 OK) has no content, but indicates that security identity update push operations were successfully uploaded into the Amazon S3 file container.

-Uploading a batch of security identity update operations into a file container
+The following example shows how to upload a batch of security identity update operations into a file container.

 x-amz-server-side-encryption: AES256